 One in 10 sexually active Britons has genital herpes - but many don't know it because the symptoms can be mild or even absent.
-Genital herpes is usually spread by sexual contact and caused by the type 2 herpes virus (HSV-2).
-However the type 1 herpes virus (HSV-1), which more commonly causes cold sores, can also infect the genitals - usually through oral sex.
+Genital herpes is usually spread by sexual contact and caused most often by the type 1 herpes virus (HSV-1).
+However the type 2 herpes virus (HSV-2), is also a cause of genital herpes.

 There's no cure for genital herpes.
 Once infected, you're infected for life.

 Herpes is most often spread from active sores.
 But you don't have to have a sore to pass the virus to another person.
 Occasionally an infected person "sheds" infectious virus without obvious signs of an outbreak.

 If you have been exposed to the genital herpes virus, there are steps you can take to prevent spreading the infection to your sexual partner or partners.